BabylonJS/Documentation/content/How_To/mesh/In-Browser_Mesh_Simplification.md

+---
+title: Simplifying Meshes With Auto-LOD
+image:
+description: Learn how to use the Auto-LOD system in Babylon.js.
+keywords: welcome, babylon.js, diving deeper, meshes, LOD, simplify
+further-reading:
+video-overview:
+video-content:
+---

-# Simplify a Mesh with Auto-LOD
+## Simplify a Mesh with Auto-LOD

-# About
+## About
 [Level of Details](https://en.wikipedia.org/wiki/Level_of_detail) is a powerful tool that was added to BabylonJS in version 2.0 .
 The concept is rather simple - When the camera is at a certain distance from the mesh, lowering the amount of faces displayed will increase performance without the user noticing the reduction.

 LOD requires the developer to add a few meshes to the original mesh.
 One of the ways to create those meshes is simplification.
 Many 3D tools offer various simplification algorithms.
 It is sometimes called Decimation.

 Starting Version 2.0, Babylon.js offers an in-browser simplification functionality that works asynchronous while trying not to disturb the rendering process.
 These LOD levels will be automatically added to the scene after finishing the calculation.

-# Usage - Simplifying a mesh
+## Usage - Simplifying a mesh

 Any object of the class BABYLON.Mesh has a "simplify" function with the following signature: